More Adventures of Arch Patton

 “That’s how they knew we were a quarter mile from the target.
 Got to be a GPS transponder in that thing,” he said, by way of explanation, a plan beginning to form in his mind.

 Jelisco was standing next to his van when they approached.
-Ben was relieved to see the man uninjured.
+Patton was relieved to see the man uninjured.

 “My truck is destroyed,” he said, his tone one of agony.

 “Don’t think so,” Johnson replied.
 The three Knuckledragger’s got on one side of the vehicle and then slowly lifted the top up to shoulder level.
 It was an amazing feat of raw strength.
 From there the van bounced onto its wheels, and then sat rocking for a few seconds.

 “Give a try,” Johnson said, wiping his hands on his pants.

 Jelisco climbed in.
 The van started.
 The two other men worked on trying to pry the thick spear of wood from its side.

 “Leave it,” Arch told them.
 “We’ll get in using the front door.”